guptam/kylo-docs-test/KyloFrequentlyAskedQuestions.rst

 Do we support message-trigger schedule strategy
 -----------------------------------------------

 Yes, typically JMS or HTTP-based.
+Kylo can also trigger feeds based on preconditions (rules).

 Does Kylo support chaining feeds?
 One data feed consumed by another data feed.
 ----------------------------------------------------------------------------------